 2) Type opera://net-internals/#dns in the address bar, then press Enter.

 3) You’ll be taken to the DNS section of Opera’s internal settings page.
 Click the button labeled Clear host cache to flush the DNS cache.

 4) Open a new tab, then type in the address opera://net-internals/#sockets and press Enter.

-5) You’ll be take to the section of Opera’s internal settings page for cached socket pools.
-Now click the button labeled Flush Socket Pools.
+5) You’ll be taken to the section of Opera’s internal settings page for cached socket pools.
+Now click the button labeled Flush socket pools.